TylerIllman/scribea/README.md

 ### User Dashboard
 The platform allows each user to have their own dashboard.
 Here, all the documents they've created are displayed.
 This personal space serves as a hub for their writing projects and collaborations.

-### Document Editor
+### Document Chat Page
-At the core of Scribea is the document editor, which presents a clean and distraction-free writing environment.
-It's a space where users can focus on their writing and collaborate with others in real-time.
+At the core of Scribea is the document chat page, this page allows you to chat directly with the document as well as a document viewer.

-### PDF Indexing and Search
-Scribea uses Pinecone to index PDF documents, enabling efficient and accurate search across the documents.
-This feature allows users to quickly find the information they need within their documents.

-### Contextual Suggestions
-With the integration of OpenAI, Scribea provides contextual suggestions based on the content of the documents.
-This feature enhances the writing experience by providing relevant suggestions and corrections.

 # Technical Details
 <p align="center">